taocpp/taopq/README.md

 ## Introduction

-The library provides support for database connections, transactions, nested transactions, prepared statements, large objects, connection pools, bulk data transfer, and more.
+The library provides support for database connections, transactions, nested transactions, prepared statements, large objects, connection pools, high-speed bulk data transfer, and more.
 An extensible traits mechanism is used to convert C++ types into SQL statement parameters, and conversely to convert query results into arbitrary C++ types, including support for SQL `ARRAY`s.
 The following example shows the basic look and feel of the library.